 The following summary was taken from the IARC monograph for Cobalt in hard-metals and cobalt sulphate, published in 2006.
+Information on the references cited in this section (in parenthesis) can be found in the cited summary document.

 a) Sister chromatid exchange